 When Keena told Robert Englund the above story on the last day of filming on Freddy Vs. Jason he simply laughed because what the hell else do you say to that?

 7. Brad Renfro was originally cast as Will, but showed up to set so strung out they had to re-cast a week prior to shooting

-One of those talented-but-troubled young actors who ultimatley died too young, Brad Renfro (The Client, Apt Pupil) was a mess when they hired him to play Will, the male lead in Freddy Vs. Jason.
+One of those talented, but troubled young actors who ultimately died too young, Brad Renfro (The Client, Apt Pupil) was a mess when they hired him to play Will, the male lead in Freddy Vs. Jason.
 The casting directors had been assured Renfro, fresh out of rehab, finally had his shit together, but his agents lied.
-When he arrived in Canada to meet Ronny Yu, he was drunk, and looked like a street bum.
+When he arrived in Canada to meet Ronny Yu, he was drunk and looked like a street bum.

-They washed him up, and he kept it together long enough for Monica Keena to test opposite of him for the role of Lori, which she partially got based upon her chemistry with Renfro.
-However, cruel mistress heroin came calling, and Renfro disappeared for a full week, leaving Freddy Vs. Jason‘s producers scrambling to locate their leading man.
+They washed him up, and he kept it together long enough for Monica Keena to test opposite of him for the role of Lori, which she partially got based on their chemistry together.
+However, cruel mistress heroin came a calling, and Renfro disappeared for a full week, leaving Freddy Vs. Jason‘s producers scrambling to locate their leading man.
 No one knew where the heck he was until he popped up at a rehab facility in Arizona, supposedly preparing for his role in the film.
 When the producers decided to re-cast the role a week before the start of filming, Renfro’s agents tried to argue “breach of contract” to force them to pay Renfro his contracted salary.
 Not surprisingly, that didn’t go over so well with the Freddy Vs. Jason people.